oprypin/crsfml/gitbook/window-window.md

-# Opening and managing a CrSFML window
+# Opening and managing an SFML window

 ## Introduction